-In 2018, the three Fleets participating in the mothership sector collectively avoided incidental catch of Chinook salmon such that the total bycatch was approximately 19.9% of the mothership sector's portion of the Base Cap.
-Total Chinook salmon bycatch was 739 salmon, 2,968 below the Annual Threshold.
-As a result, the participants in the MSSIP in the 2018 fishery generated a total of 1,296 Salmon Savings Credits.
+In 2019, the three Fleets participating in the mothership sector collectively avoided incidental catch of Chinook salmon such that the total bycatch was approximately 56% of the mothership sector's portion of the reduced Base Cap in place during years of low Chinook salmon abundance as determined by the 3-river index.
+Total Chinook salmon bycatch was 1,465 salmon, 1,134 below the reduced Annual Threshold of 2,599.
+As a result of its low salmon bycatch, the participants in the MSSIP in the 2019 fishery generated a total of 495 Salmon Savings Credits.
 It is not possible to assess how many salmon would have been incidentally caught in the mothership sector in the absence of a salmon savings IPA; however, if there were no salmon savings IPA, Vessels would not have had the incentive to avoid Chinook salmon bycatch in order to earn Salmon Savings Credits.